eonist/eonist.github.io/_posts/2023-11-22-multi-os-for-swiftui.md

 Hybrid os code in swiftUI<!--more-->

+> Apple does not promote SwiftUI as “write once, run everywhere” but as “learn once, apply everywhere” and that is an important distinction.
+It seems at first glance that we can write once but only on a basic level.
+You are still going to need to design the appropriate UI for a platform, but it will be able to re-use components from the other versions of the same app.

 ### Add customizations for an individual platform
 Sometimes you have one SwiftUI view that works great on both iOS and macOS, but needs just a tiny modification – perhaps a little more padding on iOS, or slightly different styling.